-Child Name:

-Date of birth: Year Group / class:

-Name of referrer: Role of referrer:

-Details of concern: Please attach a body map , should it be relevant to this report.
+Details of concern: Compass Multi-Agency Referral Form or in the West midlands Physical

+Abuse Procedures)

-What are you worried about?
+What are you worried

+about?
 Who?
+What (if

-What (if recording a verbal disclosure by a child use their words)?
+recording a verbal

+disclosure by a child use

+their words)?
 Where?

-When (date and time of incident)?
+When (date and time of

+incident)?
 Any witnesses?

+Williesses?

-What is the pupil's account/perspective?
+What is the pupil's

+account/perspective?

+account perspective.

-Reported to: Role of person reported to:
+Reported to: Role of person

+reported to:

+Claused.

 Signed:

 Date:

-Part 2: For DSL/Deputy DSL to complete.
+Part 2: For DSL/Depu ty DSL to complete.

+What actions have bee en taken by the DSL:

+•

+Has the concern / refer ral been discussed with parent / carer?

+If yes note discussion

+,

+If not, state reasons why: